You couldn't stage a play today

 - Finnish rock musician Juice Leskinen's song En oo käyny Irlannissa ("I Haven't Been in Ireland") has a verse On kavereiden kokoelma vähän kiemurainen - on toinen kunnon Irishman, ja toinen juutalainen (Our ensemble of mates is a bit weird - one is a genuine Irishman and another a Jew.)

-- The long-running (fake) feud between Jack Benny and Fred Allen (born Benjamin Kubelsky and John F. Sullivan, respectively) was one of these.
-Like most such instances, outright ethnic jokes were rare, unless one counts the constant references to Benny's skinflint nature.
+- The long-running (fake) feud between Jack Benny and Fred Allen (born Benjamin Kubelsky and John Florence Sullivan, respectively) was one of these.
+Like most such instances, outright ethnic jokes were rare, with the constant references to Benny's skinflint nature having to do with the fact he was Jack Benny instead of being Jewish.
 Fred Allen's radio show also provided some examples; characters in "Allen's Alley" included Russian-Jewish houswife Pansy Nussbaum and Irish immigrant Ajax Cassidy.

 - Abie's Irish Rose was a stage play that was adapted for Film and Radio, concerning a romance between a Jewish boy and an Irish-Catholic girl.
 It was a huge commercial success, and spawned many imitators, despite the fact that the critics universally agreed that it was absolutely terrible, not to mention deeply offensive to all ethnicities involved.